How Jason Kidd built a successful career. Explore key moments that defined the journey.

 In 2013, Jason Kidd finished his playing career with the New York Knicks.

-On July 1, 2014, the Milwaukee Bucks secured Jason Kidd's coaching rights from the Brooklyn Nets in exchange for two second-round draft picks.
+On July 1, 2014, the Milwaukee Bucks obtained Jason Kidd's coaching rights from the Brooklyn Nets in exchange for two second-round draft picks in 2015 and 2019.

 On January 22, 2018, the Milwaukee Bucks fired Jason Kidd after the team posted a 23-22 record midway through the 2017-18 season.

-Mid-season in 2018, Jason Kidd was fired as the head coach of the Milwaukee Bucks after coaching for four seasons.
+Mid-season in 2018, Jason Kidd was fired from his head coach position with the Milwaukee Bucks.

 On July 31, 2019, Jason Kidd was hired as an assistant coach by the Los Angeles Lakers.